userstyles-world/userstyles.world/docs/faq.md

 ### Why are `@updateURL` fields overriden?

 It's done in order to avoid the possibility of tracking, as well as broken URLs.

+### Why are ratings different in Stylus' search?

+We have to accommodate for how Stylus displays them due to compatibility with
+USo: their ratings are on a scale of 1 to 3 (bad, okay, and good), meanwhile our ratings are on a scale of 1 to 5.
+That results in having to fit them within those bounds by multiplying the average rating by 3 then dividing by 5, or multiplying by 0.6, so that Stylus can display it using appropriate icons.

 ### How do view/install/update statistics work?